zxu328/DNN-regression/README.md

 (10) DNNResidualTest2.dat: DNN testing dataset2 residula results.

+(11) savedModel.pt: A pre-saved DNN model trained by the developers.
+It has testing R2 of 96.63%.
+(This 96.63% value may be varied for different machine and machine precision.
+The model should be retrained if this machine error happens by seting 'reload = 0' in CVDNN.)

 Users can download our source codes and run their own training and testing on python and pythorch platform.